d33paks1ngh/Netflix-GPT/README.md

 - SignInWithEmailPassword() to impliment sign In.
 - OnAuthStateChange() to observe the object (that is sign in or sign out) and get user details.
 - UpdateProfile() to update the user details into the redux store and showcase the name and user photo .
+- SignOut() to impliment sign out.

 # Episode_15 NetflixGTP BUilding The Core...

+1. Fix the bug regarding onAuthStateChange()/ protect the browse route.
+2.  unsubscribed to the onAuthStateChange() callback;

+# Episode_15 NetflixGPT part_12

+- Building our browse page
+- Create account on TMDB
+- Generate the API key get access token and fetch the movie list(now playing) data from the TMDB

+# Part_13.

+- Put the movies data in out redux store.
+- create the moviesSlice and connect to the app store and add all the json movies data into the slice.

+# part_14

+- Creating your own custom Hook

+# part_15

+- Planning for the browse page.

+# part_16

+- building the video and title components
+- build custom hook for the videbackground component to fetch the video data and upload into the redux store.

+# part_17

+- building the videobackground